cf020031308/cf020031308.github.io/blog/a-brief-history-of-my-task-management/readme.md

 ### Files and Sections

-I have two markdown files to manage my tasks.
+I have four markdown files to manage my tasks.
-The design of sections references GTD.

-And again, most importantly, it should be suitable for your own work.
+But again, most importantly, it should be suitable for your own work.

+* `inbox.md`
+  1. **Inbox**.
+Collect whatever stuff.
+  2. **OKR**.
+The Objective Keys and Results.
+Monthly ammended.
+With all its history.
+  3. **Don't Do**.
+Anything not meet the current OKR.
+You may repeatedly come up with the same idea once in a long period, with the same time-wasting procedures to deal with it.
+So the best solution is just to write it down as a notice.
+  4. **Maybe Later**.
+Tasks that are not to be started immediately.
+  5. **Can do**.
+Tasks that can be started by the end of next week.
+Every week I will check this section and move some tasks into `todo.md`.

 * `todo.md`
-  1. Emergency
-  2. Doing
-  3. Done
-  4. To Do
+  1. **List**.
+Lists are good.
+For example before I call it a work day, I alway have a long check list with some basic principles covering communication, habbits, projects and so on, to help me improve myself and avoid mistakes.
+  2. **Log**.
+Everyday I start my work with a line `### @20200904金10:08` and append a tick `### @20200904金10:08 @20200904金19:09` when finish.
+Anything about work that day can be write down in the section below this log.
+  3. **Schedule**.
+Tasks with specific starting date.
+  4. **Task**.
+Most tasks are here.
+  5. **Done**.
+Move aborted, suspended or completed Schedule & Task here temporarily.
+Every month move aborted ones to `inbox.md/Don't do`, suspended ones to `inbox.md/Maybe Later`, and completed ones to `done.md/Task`.

-* `inbox.md`
+* `done.md`
-  1. Inbox
-  2. OKR
-  3. Don't Do
-  4. Maybe Later
-  5. Can Do
+  1. **Log**.
+Every month move `todo.md/Log` here.
+  2. **Task**.
+Every month move `todo.md/Done` here.

+* [changelog.md](../../changelog.md).
+Summarize and publish the achievements of the last month.

 ### Workflow